coecassio/GoogleAdvancedDataAnalytics/README.md

 Now, here are a few recommendations based on those observations:

-- Capping the number of projects each employee can work on, so it can't be higher than at least 5.
+- Capping the number of projects each employee can work on, so it can't be higher than 5.
 - Keeping a record of employees working overtime and setting limits of how many extra hours one should work until the cause is investigated and action is taken to support them.
 - Restructuring company policy for promotions to prioritize better performance evaluation and company time, with special attention to employees nearing 4 years in company time.